SimonMontereigo/testing/README.md

 #### Troubleshooting Checklist First, Search Overload Later

 Questions follow this popular troubleshooting guide.
-Credits to XXXXXX for this awesome guide.
-Here is a PDF of this guide.
+Credits to XXXXXX for this awesome guide (PDF).